Lucie Lucas

-Lucie Lucas is a French actress, producer, and former model.
-She's best known for being Clémentine Boissier in French TV Series Clem, alongside Victoria Abril.
+Lucie Lucas (born March 24, 1986) is a French actress.
+She is best known for being Clémentine Boissier in French TV Series Clem, alongside Victoria Abril.

 Early life

 Lucas started taking acting classes at age 9.
 During her teenage years, she was part of a modeling agency.

 Career

 Lucas's first role in a movie was 15 ans et demi in 2007.

 She started on TV in 2009 with Les Petits Meurtres d'Agatha Christie and Femmes de loi.

 In 2010, she got the main role, Clémentine Boissier, on in French TV Series Clem, a 16-year-old who gets pregnant.
 This was supposed to be a TV movie but with the success it had, producers decided to make it a TV series and since 2011, there is one season every year, at first composed of three episodes, and five since season 4.

 In December 2013, she was amongst the celebrities appearing on a television special of TV series Nos chers voisins.

+In 2021, she participated in season 11 of Danse avec les stars (the French version of Dancing with the Stars) with her partner Anthony Colette and finished in 7th place.